oceanhackweek/ohw21-proj-radar-qc/README.md

     )

     # Read binary file into 'CSFile' object.
-    # Spectrum data will be processed
+    # Spectrum data will be processed to compute gain.
     with open(path, "rb") as f:
         cs = csfile.load(f, preprocess)

-    # Write processed file back into binary format
+    # Write processed file back into original format on disk.
     with open(path, "wb") as f:
         csfile.dump(cs, f)
 ```